Yue Safy

-Yue Safy (born 8 November 2000) is a Cambodian footballer who plays for Phnom Penh Crown in the Cambodian League and the Cambodia U-23.
+Yue Safy (born 8 November 2000) is a Cambodian professional footballer who plays as a centre-back or a right-back.

+Personal life

+Born in Kandal, Yeu is a Cambodian Muslim.

 Club career

 Yue Safy made his senior debut in Cambodia League on 16 March 2018 for Phnom Penh Crown.

 International career

 Yue Safy made his senior debut in 2020 AFC U-23 Championship qualification against Australia national under-23 soccer team on 22 March 2019.